pretoriusdre/resume/README.md

     git push origin mydev
     ```

-9. **Merge the changes into main:**
+9. **Merge the changes into the main branch:**

     - Since `main` branch automatically deploys the site, a branch protection rule has been setup.
 You may need to merge your branch with a pull request.

-    - You can raise and approve your own pull request into your own repositoy at:
+    - You can raise and approve your own pull request into your own repository at:
      `https://github.com/<username>/<repository-name>/actions`

     - If you prefer, you can turn off branch protection rules on your own repo.